withbelay/typed_struct_ctor/README.md

 the `mappable?` boolean attribute can be used to specify which fields are not copied.
 This is useful when you want the newly constructed struct to have different values for a field than the source struct such as `created_at` or `id`.

-Not mapping over the source struct values will mean the field default values will be used instead if they exist.
+Not mapping over the source struct values will mean the newly constructed struct will leave the new fields empty unless defaulted or provided to the constructor.

   ```elixir
     defmodule AStructWithMappableFields do